The objective of this research was to identify those factors that have played a causal role in the success of prospering smaller towns.

 - In terms of the factors upon which action can be taken in the shorter terms, steps to improve physical attractiveness and local accessibility would seem to offer opportunities.
 Even modest steps can achieve results if well designed.
 Such policies might target:

-- physical fabric;
+- physical fabric

-- traffic management and parking;
+- traffic management and parking

-- improving the retail offer to promote the service centre function. - Over the longer term, the results suggest it may be appropriate to direct attention to housing market processes, and in particular to the creation of opportunities to attract more affluent and / or well qualified residents where such people are under-represented.
+- Over the longer term, the results suggest it may be appropriate to direct attention to housing market processes, and in particular to the creation of opportunities to attract more affluent and / or well qualified residents where such people are under-represented.

 - Smaller towns will benefit if similar steps are taken to in their surrounding areas.